 Adam Fidler champions the role of shorthand in today’s professional workplace

-We have to caveat this article by remembering that bosses get paid to be creative, and come up with ideas; they get paid to do the talking.
-Secretaries, by default, get paid to do the organising and recording – and the recording of information, and then transmitting it accurately from one place to another, is one of the prime responsibilities of a PA or secretary.
-Shorthand should be the first step in this process, and whilst it is true that many bosses rarely “dictate” letters to their secretaries, one could argue that if they still did, their productivity would be greatly enhanced, because it would save them, the bosses, hours of time sat at their computers, typing their own documentation.
+We have to caveat this article by remembering that executives get paid to be creative, and come up with ideas; they get paid to do the talking.
+Assistants, by default, get paid to do the organising and recording – and the recording of information, and then transmitting it accurately from one place to another, is one of the prime responsibilities of an Assistant or secretary.
+Shorthand should be the first step in this process, and whilst it is true that many executives rarely “dictate” letters to their secretaries, one could argue that if they still did, their productivity would be greatly enhanced, because it would save them, the executives, hours of time sat at their computers, typing their own documentation.

-So, let us consider how a modern PA enhances business productivity by bringing the skill of shorthand to the office.
+So, let us consider how a modern Assistant enhances business productivity by bringing the skill of shorthand to the office.

-Shorthand is used for recording instructions and to-dos from the boss.
+Shorthand is used for recording instructions and to-dos from your Executive

-Bosses rattle off instructions and things that need doing at enormous speed; they can often shout out several items that need attending to, incorporating instructions along the way of how those things should be done, in the space of just a few minutes.
-The PA or secretary who can take all of this down in shorthand during a face-to-face meeting with the boss, or over the telephone, saves their boss an enormous amount of time.
-For this method of working – where the boss shouts out what he/she wants doing whilst the PA takes notes – is more efficient than the boss instructing others via email.
+Executives rattle off instructions and things that need doing at enormous speed; they can often shout out several items that need attending to, incorporating instructions along the way of how those things should be done, in the space of just a few minutes.
+The Assistant or secretary who can take all of this down in shorthand during a face-to-face meeting with the executive, or over the telephone, saves their executive an enormous amount of time.
+For this method of working – where the executive shouts out what he/she wants doing whilst the Assistant takes notes – is more efficient than the executive instructing others via email.
 The only way that so many facts, instructions and deliverables can be carried out is not by entrusting them to memory, as things could be forgotten or misinterpreted, but by recording them in shorthand.
-Then, when the boss is out of the way, the secretary can read through their notes and decide “What does the boss actually want me to do?” before executing those tasks, delegating them to someone else or saving them until the appropriate part of the working day.
+Then, when the executive is out of the way, the Assistant can read through their notes and decide “What does the executive actually want me to do?” before executing those tasks, delegating them to someone else or saving them until the appropriate part of the working day.

 Shorthand helps when taking down telephone messages.

-The PA who can take down telephone messages accurately and efficiently is always seen as being a good egg.
-There are far too many PAs and secretaries who get information jumbled up, or don’t seem to be able to relay an accurate message to the boss that has been left with them.
-Taking down word for word what someone else has said then passing it on to the boss saves the boss having to be “present” to receive the message, but it also helps the secretary to know what is happening in the business.
+The Assistant who can take down telephone messages accurately and efficiently is always seen as being a “good egg.”
+There are far too many Assistants and secretaries who get information jumbled up, or don’t seem to be able to relay an accurate message to the executive that has been left with them.
+Taking down word for word what someone else has said then passing it on to the executive saves the executive having to be “present” to receive the message, but it also helps the Assistant to know what is happening in the business.

-Shorthand helps the PA/secretary to “know” and learn.
+Shorthand helps the Assistant to “know” and learn

-Today’s PAs need to be as aware of the company’s strategy as their bosses do, and when they sit in a meeting, or with their boss, and take notes using a paper, they will be surprised at what they “know” and pick up – just by listening properly and making notes.
-Shorthand, therefore, is back in vogue because it helps secretaries to learn – and develop strategic thinking.
+Today’s Assistants need to be as aware of the company’s strategy as their executives do, and when they sit in a meeting, or with their executive, and take notes using a paper, they will be surprised at what they “know” and pick up – just by listening properly and making notes.
+Shorthand, therefore, is back in vogue because it helps Assistants to learn – and develop strategic thinking.
 By writing things down using a pen and paper, one digests and absorbs.
 This does not happen when using a keyboard or computer (there is now research in educational terms that proves this).
-If you are a secretary who wants to learn more about your company, simply sit in a management meeting and take notes the old-fashioned way (ideally in shorthand!).
+If you are an Assistant who wants to learn more about your company, simply sit in a management meeting and take notes the old-fashioned way (ideally in shorthand!).
 Your knowledge of the business and what’s going on will increase tenfold!

 With the fast pace of the business world today, everyone would benefit from the ability to take shorthand notes.
-For the PA, however, shorthand is a must.
-Whether working for an accountant or a zoologist, a PA has to be prepared to listen to, to record and act upon an enormous amount of information daily.
+For the Assistant, however, shorthand is a must.
+Whether working for an accountant or a zoologist, an Assistant has to be prepared to listen to, to record and act upon an enormous amount of information daily.
 What office skill could make this task easier than shorthand?

-When faced with a pile of 25 CVs, all from “good” PAs, how does an employer whittle them down?
+When faced with a pile of 25 CVs, all from “good” Assistants, how does an employer whittle them down?
 It may be that shorthand is the differentiator that makes all the difference.
-So few PAs now do shorthand, if you can offer it to your employer, then you certainly stand out from the crowd.
-Last week, one of my former students went for a second interview as a PA to the FD of high-street bank.
+So few Assistants now do shorthand, if you can offer it to your employer, then you certainly stand out from the crowd.
+Last week, one of my former students went for a second interview as an Assistant to the FD of high-street bank.
 At interview, she was able to state quite confidently that she wrote shorthand at 80 words per minute.
 She got the job.
 I wonder how many other interviewees could say the same thing?
-The employer did not specifically ask for shorthand, but was delighted to find a PA who had it under their belt as the role required taking confidential minutes of many meetings.
-It was certainly the icing on the cake for that PA.
+The employer did not specifically ask for shorthand, but was delighted to find an Assistant who had it under their belt as the role required taking confidential minutes of many meetings.
+It was certainly the icing on the cake for that Assistant.

-Having used my shorthand every day in the office for 20 years, it really is a huge time- saving device – for the boss and for the PA.
+Having used my shorthand every day in the office for 20 years, it really is a huge time- saving device – for the executive and for the Assistant.
 So, for the time being at least, audio – including iPhones, Dragon Dictation and Siri – will never oust shorthand, even in the 21st–century office!